RowanH/g-seat/README.md

 ## Caution
-This is the ALPHA release of files, there was still quite a lot of work (and still some to go) to get them working on my rig.
+This is the ALPHA release of files, there was still quite a lot of manual work (and still some to go) to get them working on my rig.
 This is not intended to be a ready to go DIY kit.
 Please check the issues log and make sure you've joined my discord so you're fully prepared before embarking on build one of these.
 It's a lot of money to get it wrong.
 This has only beent tested for someone 6ft high, 75kg.
 Anatomy will play a big part how much you need to modify the design.